RocketMoves420/Shitcoin/README.md

 ### How does this coin grow? 🧐

-The success of this coin is heavily dependent on the fans to push it to new heights, amd its tokenomics which makes it a deflationary asset.
+The success of this coin is heavily dependent on the fans to push it to new heights, amd its tokenomics which makes Shᓰt rarer with every transaction.

 |  Supply  | Auto Liqudiity | Reflections/Burn |
 |  ------- |    ------      |      ------      |